lucascervera/IA-Knowledge-Base/pages/EOI-IA-1.md

 			- Elimina el borde negro que hay alrededor del personaje para que el personaje quede integrado con el fondo.
 Ponle un casco medieval.
 			- ![ChatGPT Image 6 may 2025, 14_57_08.png](../assets/ChatGPT_Image_6_may_2025,_14_57_08_1746536276518_0.png)
 	- ## Describir una imagen contexto
+		- The image features a man wearing a medieval helmet and a brown shirt, standing in a hallway.
+He is smiling and appears to be posing for the picture.
+The setting suggests that the man is dressed in a historical costume, possibly representing a knight or a character from a medieval period.
 		-
 - ## Preparación del entorno de trabajo
 	- Necesitas